2018 A3 New Car Test Drive

 Front-wheel drive is standard, with Quattro all-wheel drive available.

-The plug-in hybrid is called the A3 e-tron Sportback, based on the European version of the A3.
-It's an upscale rival to the Chevrolet Volt, although the Volt has a much farther electric range.
-The e-tron is good for just 25 all-electric miles, as a hybrid using fuel it has a range of 500 miles.
+The plug-in hybrid, called the A3 e-tron Sportback, is an upscale rival to the Chevrolet Volt, although the Volt has a real-world electric range.
+The e-tron is good for just 25 all-electric miles, but as a hybrid using fuel it has a range of 500 miles.

 The 204-horsepower e-tron uses a 1.4-liter turbocharged engine mated to an electric motor powered by an 8.8 kwh lithium-ion battery pack that can be recharged in four hours, using a Bosch home charger that's standard equipment.
 It weighs 500 pounds more than the sedan, but the engine/motor makes 258 pound-feet of torque, to keep it sprightly.
 It gets 34 combined miles per gallon, or an EPA-rated 83 MPGe, using the full electric range.

 The A3 sedan with all-wheel drive gets 24 city, 31 highway, 27 combined miles per gallon; the Cabriolet gets 2 less mpg.